hugerte/hugerte/CONTRIBUTING.md

 `yarn eslint`
 runs `eslint` across the entire repository with the rule set that is required to pass in CI.
 Use `yarn eslint --fix` to automatically fix minor problems.
 The [ESLint vscode plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) can be used to apply lint fixes on save.

-`yarn tinymce-grunt`
+`yarn hugerte-grunt`
-easy access to the TinyMCE grunt commands from the root folder.
+easy access to the HugeRTE grunt commands from the root folder.

 ### Oxide